 - App Owner Email

-Note: Only the account admins of agencies are able to change the transparency setting.
+- Only account admins of agencies can turn on the transparency setting

 Click any app in the list of apps to access its dashboard.
 When you start running campaigns, the aggregate data attributed to you is displayed here.

 The Agency account dashboard includes default access to: